 To get to the bottom of these questions (and many more), check out our new report in partnership with Contently, 2018 Report: Engaging Your Audience with Visual Content.

 One area we were particularly curious about was how marketers are creating and organizing visual content today.
 After all, if sharing visual content is fundamental to helping organizations engage with their audiences, then we wanted to know how professionals create assets internally and keep that content accessible.
+We also wanted to understand how professionals are optimising their content for SEO purposes.
+Most professionals were independent in SEO optimisation, but it was interesting to find that some professionals were collaborating with a consultant or agency that offer SEO for small business professionals, as they can directly contact them when they need pages, sites and content optimised for SEO.
+We found it really interesting, but we will save that for another post, so we’ll focus just on visual content and assets for now.

 Here’s a look at what we found.